improving-minnesota/react-redux-workshop/labs/lab-03-routing.md

 - Run the tests.
 Did your new one pass?

-## Create the EmployeesTable Component
+## Create the EmployeeTable Component

 - Our next move is to create the table that will contain our **EmployeeRow**s.
 - Open **src/components/employees/EmployeeTable.js**